-You can import both .xls and .xlsx files.
+You can import both .xls and .xlsx files on WIndows, but only .xlsx file on Mac OS X.

 If you import a table from Excel using the Link to External Table feature in the Table Properties dialog box, table usage will be tracked just as picture usage is tracked.
-This ensures that you're notified if the source table changes, and that you have the latest table data when you output the layout, whether you print, collect for output, save as a PDF, or export to HTML.
+This ensures that you're notified if the source table changes, and that you have the latest table data when you output the layout, whether you print, collect for output, or save as a PDF.
 To check the status of a table, choose Utilities > Usage, and then click the Tables tab.